bjoumlrn/metalsmith-csso/README.md

 - Refactored tests to use temp directory for output to avoid flaky tests
 - Rudimentary support for source maps

+### Restructuring

+To block CSSO from optimizing the structure of your CSS use the option `restructure: false` (default: true).

 ### Source maps

-Added rudimentary support for the CSSO option `sourceMap` (default: false) to generate corresponding source map files for each CSS file.
+Added rudimentary support for the CSSO option `sourceMap: true` (default: false) to generate corresponding source map files for each CSS file.

 > [CSSO (CSS Optimizer)](https://github.com/afelix/csso) is a CSS minimizer unlike others.
 In addition to usual minification techniques it can perform structural optimization of CSS files, resulting in smaller file size compared to other minifiers.